 Get a Working Version Online ASAP

-By putting your eCommerce store up live as soon as possible, you will identify all of these issues and resolve them before you wasted time and money trying to make everything perfect on the first try.
+By putting your eCommerce store up live as soon as possible, you will identify all of these issues and resolve them before you waste time and money trying to make everything perfect on the first try.

 Utilizing User Feedback

-Agile software development “introduced” close collaboration with customers and users (in our case, actual customers) as an alternative to volumes of requirements which plagued traditional software development and resulted in software which no one wanted to use.
+Agile software development “introduced” close collaboration with customers and users (in our case, actual customers) as an alternative to volumes of requirements that plagued traditional software development and resulted in software which no one wanted to use.

-Once you launch the early version of your eCommerce website (as suggested above), you should do everything in your power to learn how people use it, how they feel about it and what they would like to see added in the future.
+Once you launch the early version of your eCommerce website (as suggested above), you should do everything in your power to learn how people use it, how they feel about it, and what they would like to see added in the future.

 This should go beyond merely asking for testimonials from your customers.
-This should entail various forms, emails, polls and anything else you can think of.
-Of course, there is a whole science to this and you should do well to research this more.
+This should entail various forms, emails, polls, and anything else you can think of.
+Of course, there is a whole science to this, and you should do well to research this more.

 There is no better way to understand your e-commerce website than asking the people who use it what they think.

 Launching a successful e-commerce website is not a formulaic experience.
 There is no secret formula for getting everything right.
 There are too many factors that can influence the success of an e-commerce site.

 This is what Agile does exceptionally well – it provides the frame of mind and the mechanisms which help you inspect your work and adapt when needed.
 One of the Agile Manifesto tenets is Responding to change over following a plan.

 For one, Agile entails working in small iterations (or cycles), which produce valuable increments of the product (your e-commerce website, in our case).
 As a result, you get the chance to inspect everything you often do, identifying the mistakes and underperforming aspects of the website.
 Ultimately, this enables you to adapt quickly and continuously improve your e-commerce site.